 In June 2023, Domino Data Lab surveyed the attendees at Rev 4, the largest enterprise AI and MLOps conference.
 The survey examined the impact, adoption plans, limitations, risks, and related mitigation strategies that AI professionals see, or expect to see, as they adopt or develop Generative AI technologies across their employer’s organization.

 The 162 respondents self-identified as one of the following: Data Science Executive (C-level/VP), Data Science Leader, Data Science Practitioner, IT Platform Owner.
 Due to sample size, findings specific to respondents in one of these roles are directional.
 Additionally, some subjective observations are based on interviews with Domino customers.

-Kjell Carlsson covered AI, ML, and data science for years as a Principal Analyst at Forrester Research.
+Kjell Carlsson is the head of AI strategy at Domino Data Lab where he advises organizations on scaling impact with AI technologies.
+Previously, he covered AI, ML, and data science as a Principal Analyst at Forrester Research.
 He has written dozens of reports on AI topics ranging from computer vision, MLOps, AutoML, and conversation intelligence to augmented intelligence, next-generation AI technologies, and data science best practices.
-He has spoken in countless keynotes, panels, and webinars, and has been frequently quoted in the media.
-Most recently, he has been the EVP of Product & Strategy at the NLU-focused startup, Stratifyd, leading the product team and re-designing the company strategy.
-He received his Ph.D. in Business Economics from Harvard Business School.
+He has spoken in countless keynotes, panels, and webinars, and is frequently quoted in the media.
+Dr. Carlsson is also the host of the Data Science Leaders podcast and received his Ph.D. from Harvard University.